5 Important Questions to Answer When Getting a Basement Dehumidifier

 Dehumidifier size

 Room space and tank capacity often go hand in hand.
-For instance, a 12L Portable Dehumidifier would benefit a basement that is no more than 20㎡.
-A basement that is attached to an underground garage could benefit from.
+For instance, a 12L Portable Dehumidifier would benefit a cellar that is no more than 20㎡.
+A basement that is attached to an underground garage could benefit from it.

 Dehumidifier type